monkeytypegame/monkeytype/README.md

 Everyone who provided valuable feedback on the [original Reddit post](https://www.reddit.com/r/MechanicalKeyboards/comments/gc6wx3/experimenting_with_a_completely_new_type_of/) for the prototype of this website.

-All of the [contributors](https://github.com/Miodec/monkeytype/graphs/contributors) that have helped with implementing various features, adding themes, fixing bugs, and more.
+All of the [contributors](https://github.com/Miodec/monkeytype/graphs/contributors) have helped by implementing various features, adding assets, and fixing bugs.

 # Support

-If you wish to support further development and feel extra awesome, you can [donate](https://ko-fi.com/monkeytype), [become a Patron](https://www.patreon.com/monkeytype) or [buy a t-shirt](https://www.monkeytype.store/).
+If you wish to support further development and feel extra awesome, you can [donate](https://ko-fi.com/monkeytype), [become a Patron](https://www.patreon.com/monkeytype) or [purchase merchandise](https://www.monkeytype.store/).